promptfoo/promptfoo/site/docs/providers/cohere.md

 # Cohere

-The `cohere` provider is an interface to Cohere AI's [chat inference API](https://docs.cohere.com/reference/chat).
+The `cohere` provider is an interface to Cohere AI's [chat inference API](https://docs.cohere.com/reference/chat), with models such as Command R that are optimized for RAG and tool usage.

 ## Setup